echo1248/ratelimit/README.md

 ratelimit
 =====
-ratelimit is for python to limit to limit flow for web service.
+ratelimit is for python to limit the flow for web service.

 Example: